SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Added all stairs into block and item tag `#minecraft:stairs`.
 - When determining shape upon placing handrail blocks, only stairs of bottom half (regular direction) will affect the handrail's shape, position and direction, and stairs of top half (upside-down direction) will not affect anymore.
 - Added more handrail blocks.
-    - Added glowing variants for glass handrails of iron, gold, emerald, diamond, netherite and lapiz, which requires a colored light block when dyeing.
+    - Added glowing variants for glass handrails made of iron, gold, emerald, diamond, netherite, and lapis, which require a colored light block when dyed.
 (At present, there are no such blocks without custom coloring.
 You can color them in white.)
     - Added glass bamboo handrails with custom coloring, and various handrails of stripped wood and stripped bamboo.
 These handrails support custom coloring.
     - Added packed ice and blue ice handrails with custom coloring, which requires colored snow blocks when crafting.
 Non-custom-colored blocks require ordinary snow blocks when crafting.
 - The Color of custom-colored blocks can be changed through dyes.